docknetwork/sdk/tutorials/src/tutorial_claim_deduction.md

 ## Proving Composite Claims

-As a Holder of verifiable credentials, you'll want to prove prove specific claims to a Verifier.
+As a Holder of verifiable credentials, you'll want to prove specific claims to a Verifier.
 If those claims are composite, you'll need to provide a deductive proof in your verifiable credentials presentation.
 This should be done after the presentation has been assembled.
 If the presentation is going to be signed, sign it *after* including the deductive proof.

 ```js
 import { proveCompositeClaims } from '@docknetwork/sdk/utils/cd';